isomerpages/moe-tanjongkatongsec/_about-us/Mission, Vision, Values and Crest.md

 is embracing the spirit of being innovative, taking initiative and showing resourcefulness.

 **Dexterity**
-is about haveing the agility of mind to respond to changing conditions and circumstances.
+is about having the agility of mind to respond to changing conditions and circumstances.